Privacy Policy

 You are not obligated to give us the information that we request.
 However, if you do not give us the information that we ask for, or the information you give is not complete or accurate, this may:

-For example, we are required to ask for your TFN when you become a member of one of our superannuation products.
+For example, we are required to ask for your Tax File Number (TFN) when you become a member of one of our superannuation products.
 If you choose to not give us your TFN, you may be subject to higher tax charges on your superannuation, we may not be able to locate different accounts in your name, and we may not be able to accept personal contributions.

 You can contact us without using your name or by using a pseudonym.
 However, we may need your name or contact details to respond to you.